Complex Mapping Projects in the Liberal Arts

 - Formosa - Dr. Doug Fix (Reed College) has established a digital library of images, text, and maps to characterize the island of Formosa (now Taiwan) in the 19th Century.
 The maps are served using ArcGIS software.

-- Virtual Burnham Initiative - At Lake Forest College a number of faculty and students have collaborated with community partners to create a 3-D exploration of structures in Chicago based on the 1909 Plan of Chicago—by Daniel H. Burnham and Edward H. Bennett.
-Supported with assistance from NEH (article).
+- Virtual Burnham Initiative - From Lake Forest College, a 3-D exploration of structures in Chicago based on the 1909 Plan of Chicago by Daniel H. Burnham and Edward H. Bennett.

 - Neatline is a geotemporal exhibit-builder that allows you to create beautiful, complex maps and narrative sequences from collections of archives and artifacts, and to connect your maps and narratives with timelines that are more-than-usually sensitive to ambiguity and nuance.
 The Scholars’ Lab (at the University of Virginia) designed Neatline as a suite of plugins for the open-source Omeka framework, which provides a powerful platform for content management and web publication.